jfBiswajit/note_keeper/readme.md

 Good decisions come from experience.
 Experience comes from bad decisions.

 Start doing your own thing in your own way and avoid copying others of whatever they are doing.

+If you are brave enough to say goodbye, life will reward you with a new Hello.

+You will never win if you never begin.